Parquery/elm-docstyle/README.rst

-Refer to the next paragraph to know which checks are supported (and can hence be disabled).
+Refer to the next section to know which checks are supported (and can hence be disabled).

 Supported Checks
 ----------------

 ==========================  ======================================================================================
-Check name                  Explanation
+Name                        Explanation
 ==========================  ======================================================================================
 ``NotCapitalized``          the first word of the comment should be capitalized.
 ``NoStartingSpace``         the comment should start with a space.